JuliaDynamics/ConcurrentSim.jl/docs/source/10_min/3_process_interaction.rst

 Process Interaction
 -------------------

 The :class:`Process` instance that is returned by the constructor :func:`Process(env, func) <Process>` can be utilized for process interactions.
-The two most common examples for this are to wait for another process to finish and to interrupt another process while it is waiting for an event.
+The two most common examples for this are to wait for another process to finish and to Interrupt another process while it is waiting for an event.

 Waiting for a Process
 ~~~~~~~~~~~~~~~~~~~~~